-A two-sided print of the Manual from the e-document provides for a left side comb, spiral, or other binding which allows the viewer to see the entire contents of the Manual when opened to the Contents pages.
+A two-sided print of the Manual from the e-document provides for a left side binding which allows the viewer to see the entire contents of the Manual when opened to the Contents pages.
 The two-page view of the Contents facilitates the location of specific Manual topics and additional titles of interest.